 HCV causes an infection that attacks the liver.
 If the disease becomes chronic, it can lead to liver disease.
 This can include cirrhosis of the liver, liver cancer, and even liver failure.

 HCV is transmitted through blood and other bodily fluids.
 At one time, the disease frequently was spread through blood transfusions.
 Today, current or former intravenous drug users and people who received blood transfusions before 1992 are at the greatest risk.
 Often, people don’t experience symptoms until the disease progresses.
-The virus disappears without treatment in about of people who are infected.
+The virus disappears without treatment in about

 Hepatitis C and Its Treatment: A Timeline